Phil-Derrick/frontend-nanodegree-mobile-portfolio/README.md

 Removed variables with constant values from the original for loop within the changePizzaSizes function.

-Used getElementsByClassName to rechieve elements, rather than querySelector.
+Used "document.getElementsByClassName" & "document.getElementById" to rechieve elements, rather than "document.querySelector".

-### 60fps while scrolling - - optimizations to main.js
+### 60fps while scrolling - - optimizations to main.js / style.css

+Added the "backface-visibility: hidden" property to the .mover class.

-First reduced the number of sliding pizzas generated when the page loads from 200 to 20.
+Moved the declaration of the pizzasDiv variable to outside of the for loop that creates and appends the pizzas when the page loads.

-Then made the following alterations to the updatePositions function:
+<b>Made the following alterations to the updatePositions function:</b>

-Used getElementsByClassName rather than querySelectorAll to retrieve collection of elements.
+Used "document.getElementsByClassName" rather than "document.querySelectorAll" to retrieve collection of elements.

-Moved expensive phase calculations outside of the original for loop and into a new for loop which pushes the resulting calculations into an array.
-This array is then called upon from within the original for loop.
+Included phase variable in the for loop conditions to prevent it from being created every time the loop is executed.
+Declared the itemsLen variable outside of the for loop conditions.

 Replaced style.left / basicleft with style.transform / translateX & translateZ(0) to reduce the triggering of layout.

+<b>Made these changes to the fucntion that appends the sliding pizzas to the page:</b>

+Reduced the number of sliding pizzas generated when the page loads from 200 to 24.

+Declared the movingPizzas variable outside of the for loop to reduce the DOM calls.

+Replaced the line "elem.basicLeft = (i % cols) * s;" with "elem.style.left = (i % cols) * s + 'px';" due to use of transform: TranslateX.